 An opossum playing dead can be very convincing and effective in evading predators.
 However, there is no change in heart rate or brain waves when an opossum is playing dead.

-As it may take several hours for an opossum to regain consciousness, attempting to wait it out may not be the most efficient technique.
+Unfortunately, as it may take several hours for an opossum to regain consciousness, attempting to wait it out may not be the most efficient technique.

 Do you know if opossums can swim?
 Find out here